ubed-ali/micronaut-blog-app/README.md

 # micronaut-blog-app
-Blog app using micronaut framework with kotlin and postgresql for database.
+Blog app using micronaut framework with kotlin and postgresql for db.

 ## Local setup: